Janus Films: History

-Recent releases
+Releases

 On October 24, 2006, in celebration of 50 years of business, the Criterion Collection released 50 of the films that Janus distributed in a large boxset containing 50 DVDs and a 200-page essay on the history of art house films.
 The package was called Essential Art House: 50 Years of Janus Films.
 A.O.
 Scott chose the set as his DVD pick when he co-hosted At the Movies with Ebert & Roeper.
 As part of its 44th Festival in 2006, the New York Film Festival presented a series called 50 Years of Janus Films, a tribute to the company.

 In 2009, Janus Films released Revanche, its first first-run theatrical release in 30 years.
 Since then, with their distribution partner, Sideshow, Janus Films had released more recent films such as Drive My Car and EO.

 Then, in 2010, Janus acquired domestic theatrical and home video rights to the Charlie Chaplin library under license from the Chaplin estate and worldwide distribution agent MK2.
 The Criterion division handles the Chaplin library for re-issue on DVD and Blu-ray, in addition to theatrical release.

 In 2024, Janus and Sideshow distributed the Latvian animated film, Flow, by director Gints Zilbalodis.
 Having no dialogue and only using animal noises and environmental sounds, the film follows a cat and other animals in a flooded, post-apocalyptic world.
 Flow has become the all-time highest-grossing release for Janus and earned multiple awards including the Academy Award for Best Animated Feature.

 Janus also currently manages part of the Caidin Film Company library for Westchester Films, and the Faces Distribution/John Cassavetes library for Jumer Productions, both companies' successors-in-interest to Castle Hill Productions.